YunDolDol/README_YDD/README.md

 💰 I want to be rich all over the world.

-👍 I currently studing C++ & Management !!
+👍 I currently studying C++ & Management !!

 **Languages**